March 14, 2022

 Did we fall so far from the tree?

 Eve was curious, brave, a survivalist.
-Indeed, a necessity to make it in the early days.
+Indeed, a necessary toolkit to make it in the early days.
 Survivalism aside, for many cultures, past and present, psychedelics have been used to induce a kind of rebirth.
 When we start to acknowledge such powerful uses for psychedelic substances, it's hard to fathom the stigma that overtook psychedelics over the past 60 years.

 The early years of psychedelic research saw similar experiences, with psychedelics becoming the new forbidden fruit.
 Eve's apple brought knowledge and suffering, whereas psychedelics offered deeper knowledge and healing — an end to suffering.
 Still, research halted in the 1970s.